cdl-geneseo/geneseo-dictionary/R/ROFL.md

 # ROFL

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : ROFL

 Created by  Unknown User (ram19) on Nov 20, 2012

 (acronym) Acronym for &quot;rolling on the floor laughing,&quot; typically used on the internet.Ex.
 Watching Bridesmaids, ROFL.(Miller, N-R, 2012)